 What is a Cavity Resonance?

 Cavity resonance refers to the phenomenon where waves, such as sound or electromagnetic waves, resonate or build up in intensity within a specific physical space or cavity due to constructive interference.
-This occurs when the wavelength of the wave matches the dimensions of the cavity, causing the wave to reflect back and forth, reinforcing itself.
+This occurs when the cavity dimensions support standing-wave patterns (modes), causing waves to reflect back and forth and reinforce themselves at discrete resonant frequencies.
 This principle is used in various applications, such as in musical instruments, microwave ovens, and lasers.